guangxush/LearnEng/Dictation/README.md

 141. It sort of turned from just a simple idea into what's now a phenomenon.
 And we kind of think that it's gonna spread around the country.
 Good,  bad or otherwise!

 142. I want short back and side.
 But nothing off the top.
-Whatever you do, don't touch the top.
-And make it snappy.
-I have a plan to catch.
+Whatever(No matter what) you do(remember), don't touch the top.
+And make it snappy(瞬间/do it quick).
+I have a plane(bus/train) to catch(reservation/预约，保留).

+143. What speed(How fast) are you going on the motorway(highway/freeway/expressway)?
+I'm going 75 miles an(per) hour.

+144. High inside the Arctic Circle in one of the most unforgiving environments on the planet two teams of paleontologists in vegotiate a  70-million-year-old mystery.
+They've unearthed dozens of dinosaurs.